nesaboz/hexagon-puzzle/README.md

 (don't have a plan to use CPU time nor mine anymore)
 ```

-The kids are 4, until they grow up to understand all of this I'll mess with them that I have puzzle-solving superpowers.
+The kids are little, until they grow up to understand all of this I'll mess with them that I have puzzle-solving superpowers.

 ![](sample.png)